kehribar/verilog-osx/Readme.md

 	- Sublime Text doesn't support Verilog language as valid syntax extension.
 You should install <https://packagecontrol.io/packages/Verilog> package from package manager to have basic syntax coloring and couple of extra features for Verilog inside Sublime Text.
 	- You can, of course, use any other text editor as well. :)

-##Tips for analog waveform insepction
+##Tips for analog waveform inspection

-Scansion and GTKWave supports visualising ports as analog waveforms.
+Scansion and GTKWave support visualising ports as analog waveforms.
 This feature is **very useful** in signal processing applications.
 Below you can see an example screenshot from *Scansion*:

 ![](./img/analog_waveform.png)